hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 haven't been working before, but beyond that timestamps have a big weakness, which we need to at least document.

-The timestamps we normally get from these sources are proper event-times, sourced from the database change-log.
+The timestamps we normally get from these sources are proper event times, sourced from the database change-log.
 The problem is with fault tolerance.
-If the connector needs to be restarted it will need to re-fetch some events (that happened after the last Jet snapshot).
+If the connector needs to be restarted it will need to re-fetch some change records (that happened after the last Jet snapshot).

 It can happen in such cases, that not all these events are in the quite limited database changelog.
 In such cases the connector uses a snapshot